SAP-docs/btp-cloud-platform/docs/10-concepts/cloud-foundry-environment-9c7092c.md

 -   On SAP BTP, the Cloud Foundry API is protected by a rate limit against misuse.
 The limit is in the range of a few 10k requests per hour per user.

--   In addition to the general rate limit on the Cloud Foundry API, requests for certain API endpoints related to services face a separate limit on concurrent requests (see details [here](https://docs.cloudfoundry.org/running/rate-limit-cloud-controller-api.html#Rate%20Limit%20Responses:%20Service%20Brokers)).
-The CF API responds with http status code 429 if a rate limit is reached and provides a Retry-After header suggesting when the client should attempt a retry.
+-   In addition to the general rate limit on the Cloud Foundry API, requests for certain API endpoints related to services face a separate limit on concurrent requests.
+The Cloud Foundry API responds with HTTP status code `429` if a rate limit is reached and provides a Retry-After header suggesting when the client can attempt a retry.
+For more information, see https://docs.cloudfoundry.org/running/rate-limit-cloud-controller-api.html#Rate%20Limit%20Responses:%20Service%20Brokers .

 -   In the Cloud Foundry environment, there’s a logging rate limit to guard against malicious applications.
 The limit is in the range of up to a few thousand logs per second per application instance.
 If this limit is exceeded, additional logs from the application instance are dropped and a warning message is injected into the application instance’s log stream every second.
 This message also contains the exact log rate limit.